netice9/apparatchik/Readme.md

 ## Why should I use Apparatchik?

 Imagine deploying your typical Rails or Node web application that contains multiple dependencies such as Database, Memcached or ElasticSearch in production by just PUTing one JSON file to a RESTful endpoint.
-There is no need to imagine that anymore - you can do it by using Aparatchick.
+There is no need to imagine that anymore - you can do it by using Aparatchik.